01-edu/public/subjects/ascii-output.en.md

 ### Objectives

 Ascii-art-output consists on receiving two strings.
-The first argument will be converted into a graphic representation of ASCII letters and numbers and written into a file named by using the second argument.
+The first argument will be converted into a graphic representation of ASCII and written into a file named by using the second argument.

 - In case the second argument is not present it should print the graphic representation.